avrabie/sparrow-air/README.md

    ./gradlew bootRun
    ```

-When this profile is active, the application will automatically populate the database with sample airport data for major international airports.
+When this profile is active, the application will automatically populate the database with sample airport2 data for major international airport2s.

 ## Helper functions:
 `jq -c '.[]' sample-aircraft.json > iaka.json`